 Puckett's music attracts diverse performers and listeners through its emotional energy and commitment.
 Melding tradition with innovation, his distinctive style grows from his power to create transcendent experiences using charismatic musical language.

-Minnesota Opera recently announced it has commissioned Puckett for, "The Black Sox Scandal," a full-length opera with a libretto by Academy Award Winner, Eric Simonson about the rise and fall of the 1919 Chicago White Sox.
-"The Black Sox Scandal" is a tragic tale of mythic proportions, ripe with greed, power, romance, and redemption, all set against the backdrop of America’s favorite pastime and will premiere in the 2018-19 season.
+The Fix, a grand opera commissioned by Minnesota Opera, will premiere in the March 2019, with a libretto by Academy Award and Tony Award winner, Eric Simonson.
+The work depicts the rise and fall of the 1919 Chicago White Sox.
+It is a tragedy ripe with power, romance and redemption, set against the backdrop of America’s favorite pastime.

 Puckett's earlier commissions have been premiered and performed worldwide, to exuberant critical acclaim.
 His flute concerto, The Shadow of Sirius, premiered in 2010 and has received more than 200 performances and been recorded multiple times, including 2015's Naxos Surround Sound disc, "Shadow of Sirius," which received a 2016 Grammy Nomination.

 Currently the Chair of Music Theory, Ear Training, and Piano Skills at the Peabody Conservatory in Baltimore, Puckett presents workshops nationwide and frequently serves as an adjudicator at competitions for rising composers.
 His music is represented worldwide by Bill Holab Music.